Last updates: February 10th, 2023

 Things to Do in Edmonton

-Once you’ve made it to Edmonton, there are many things to do and sights to see, such as exploring North America’s largest mall or going for a bike ride in Canada’s largest urban park.
+Once you’ve made it to Edmonton, there are many things to do and sights to see, such as exploring North America’s largest mall, going for a bike ride in Canada’s largest urban park, tasting some delicious beer at one of the many Edmonton breweries, or eating at one of the many award-winning restaurants in Edmonton.

 For a complete guide on what to do as well as where to stay, check out our feature guide: Things to Do in Edmonton!